NicolBolas/Proposal-Ideas/Towards More Uniform Initialization.md

 The problem is that aggregates, by definition, do not have a constructor.
 Therefore, `emplace`-style functions cannot be used to initialize them.
 However, we do have so-called "uniform initialization syntax", which can call constructors or perform aggregate initialization, as is appropriate to the type being constructed.

 Unfortunately, we cannot simply declare that `emplace`-style functions will always use braced-init-lists.
-This is because such lists have a preference for `initializer_list` constructors where available, and this preference can break existing code that relied on `emplace`-style functions to call a non-`initializer_list` constructor.
+There are actually several reasons for this (which will be discussed below).
+One of the principle reasons is that such lists have a preference for `initializer_list` constructors where available, and this preference can break existing code that relied on `emplace`-style functions to call a non-`initializer_list` constructor.

-This paper evaluates the problem and current proposed solution, and presents a more user-friendly, language-based solution to this issue.
+This paper evaluates the problem and current proposed solution.
+It also goes deeper than that, evaluating the fundamental problem that LWG 2089 represents.

 # Flaws in the Proposed Solution